rajath95/Leaderboard/README.md

 # Leaderboard
-Develop a leaderboard for the Kaggle Competetion Django based app, uploaded using heroku
+Develop a leaderboard for the Kaggle Competition Django based app, uploaded using heroku

 #Frameworks